github/opensource.guide/_articles/leadership-and-governance.md

 If you're part of a company launching an open source project, it's worth having an internal discussion before launch about how your company expects to maintain and make decisions about the project moving forward.
 You may also want to publicly explain anything particular to how your company will (or won't!) be involved with the project.

+## What happens if corporate employees start submitting contributions?

+Successful open source projects get used by many people and companies, and some companies may eventually have revenue streams indirectly tied to the project.
+For example, a company may use the project's code as one component in a commercial service offering.

+As the project gets more widely used, people who have expertise in it become more in-demand -- you may be one of them! -- and will sometimes get paid for work they do in the project.

+It's important to treat commercial activity as normal and as just another source of development energy.
+Paid developers shouldn't get special treatment over unpaid ones, of course; each contribution must be evaluated on its technical merits.
+However, people should feel comfortable engaging in commercial activity, and feel comfortable stating their use cases when arguing in favor of a particular enhancement or feature.

+"Commercial" is completely compatible with "open source".
+"Commercial" just means there is money involved somewhere -- that the software is used in commerce, which is increasingly likely as a project gains adoption.
+(When open source software is used as part of a non-open-source product, the overall product is still "proprietary" software, though, like open source, it might be used for commercial or non-commercial purposes.)

+Like anyone else, commercially-motivated developers gain influence in the project through the quality and quantity of their contributions.
+Obviously, a developer who is paid for her time may be able to do more than someone who is not paid, but that's okay: payment is just one of many possible factors that could affect how much someone does.
+Keepyour project discussions focused on the contributions, not on the external factors that enable people to make those contributions.

 ## Do I need a legal entity to support my project?

 You don't need a legal entity to support your open source project unless you're handling money.
 For example, if you want to create a commercial business, you'll want to set up a C Corp or LLC (if you're based in the US).
 If you're just doing contract work related to your open source project, you can accept money as a sole proprietor, or set up an LLC (if you're based in the US).